 The MINI Electric’s interior holds plenty of style appeal, but it can’t match rivals for high-tech feel

-The interior quality in MINIs has always been excellent, and the facelifted MINI Electric receives some new interior options and an updated infotainment system.
+The interior quality in MINIs has always been excellent, while a facelift for the MINI Electric at the end of 2021 added some new interior options and an updated infotainment system.

 MINI Electric dashboard

 The MINI’s dashboard is not without appeal.
 After all, it’s simple to operate and there’s genuine functionality in the iDrive-style infotainment controller.
 It’s just that alongside more modern rivals like the Honda e, it feels a little dated inside.
 Quality is good, however; the MINI’s cabin seems built to last.

 Alongside the central infotainment screen, there’s a digital instrument cluster, but the display isn’t as high-tech or customisable as the systems in modern Audi and VW models.
 That said, it offers all the necessary features and information in an easy-to-read format and presented on a smart-looking frameless readout.

 The driving position could have broader adjustability and the manual seat adjustment can be a little awkward, but the seat itself is comfortable.
 Elsewhere, the MINI Electric separates itself from the petrol models with a smattering of lurid yellow details on the passenger side of the dash, as well as the gearlever and stop-start button.
 Otherwise, it’s business as usual.
 We’ll leave you to decide whether that’s a good thing or not.

 The MINI Electric is currently available in five specification levels.
 They don’t mirror the standard car’s trims; instead, they're called Level 1, Level 2, Level 3, Collection, Shadow Edition and Resolute Edition.